matteoramazzotti/PathLay/docs/usage.rst

 Pathway Explorer
 ----------------

-The "Analysis Results" page will be displayed after the configuration and the submitting of an analysis on an Experiment Package in your home.
+The "PathLay - MAPS" page will be displayed after the configuration and the submitting of an analysis on an Experiment Package in your home.
 IDs coming from your datasets will be portrayed as different indicators on pathways depending on the Analysis Mode chosen (see more "Selecting an Analysis Mode").
 This page allows you to:

 	* Display your datasets on pathways
 	* Filter pathways by selecting a specific gene/protein/miRNA/TF ID or by multiple IDs